top of page

 Monkey jpeg.png

-We cherish the idea that human thinking will allow us to dominate the universe, reaching even the galaxies we have never seen.
-This may be wishful thinking!
+We cherish the idea that human thinking will enable us to dominate the universe, reaching even the galaxies we have never seen.
+This might be wishful thinking!

 Let’s start with a simple question.